Mike-E-angelo/DotNetCore.CodeAlignment/README.md

 On all machines, the 3rd and final case demonstrates a difference in result times that deviates in some way from the results achieved in the first two benchmark cases.

+Additional Resources

-More raw data from the results used in this document [can be found here](RawData.md).
+- More raw data from the results used in this document [can be found here](RawData.md).
+- An alternate version of this application [can be found here](https://github.com/Mike-EEE/DotNetCore.CodeAlignment.Alternate).

 ### VM Host Machine